rafael-vasconcellos/openai-addon/readme.md

 ## Features

-Besides the tradicional engine in the Translation options, there's also a new item in the context menu containing the following:
+Besides the traditional engine in the Translation options, there's also a new item in the context menu containing the following:
 <br>
 **Translate selected rows entirely:** Each column will contain a translation from a different model.
 You can choose the models in the addon options.
 <br>